-Before attending Agora Centre for Women’s Health, patients will be required to have up-to-date breast imaging.
-If patients do not have current breast imaging, the staff at Agora Centre for Women’s health are happy to make arrangements for you to have your imaging on site at the hospital before the consultation.
+Before attending Specialist Breast Cancer Surgery, patients will be required to have up-to-date breast imaging.
+If patients do not have current breast imaging, the staff at Specialist Breast Cancer Surgery are happy to make arrangements for you to have your imaging on site at the hospital before the consultation.

 For women over the age of 35, we suggest that you have a bilateral mammogram and a bilateral breast ultrasound before attending the appointment.
 Women younger than the age of 35, with require a bilateral breast ultrasound.